Szafter12/Top-shop/README.md

 ## Features

-- Adding product to cart and removing them
+- Adding/removing product to/from the cart and save cart to localStorage
-- Adding products to favourities and safe it to database
+- Adding/removing products to/from favourities and save it to database
 - Responsive design
 - Counting items in cart
 - Breadcrumbs
-- Change of currency
+- Currency change
-- Pagination of product
+- Pagination
 - Different views for each gender
 - Zooming in on a product image
+- scalable code

 ## Incoming changes